 Gottlieb also walked through other steps needed to make dietary supplements safer for consumers, including “communicating to the public as soon as possible when there is a concern about a dietary supplement on the market, ensuring that our regulatory framework is flexible enough to adequately evaluate product safety while also promoting innovation, continuing to work closely with our industry partners, developing new enforcement strategies and continuing to engage in a public dialog to get valuable feedback from dietary supplement stakeholders.”

-The tougher enforcement trails the last significant dietary supplement legislation by more than 25 years.
+The stricter enforcement trails the last significant dietary supplement legislation by more than 25 years.
 When Congress passed DSHEA, the supplement industry generated $4 billion in revenue on sales of roughly 4,000 different products.
-In 2017, the market hit $43.5 billion, according to the Nutrition Business Journal with shelves filled with more than 50,000 unique products.
+In 2017, the market hit $43.5 billion, according to the Nutrition Business Journal, with shelves filled with more than 50,000 unique products.

 According to the Council for Responsible Nutrition’s 2018 Consumer Survey on Dietary Supplements, 75 percent of Americans use dietary supplements.
 The FDA Commissioner shared his personal experience taking dietary supplements, “I’ve personally benefited from the use of dietary supplements and, as a physician, recognize the benefits of certain supplements as a part of a comprehensive care plan.
 It’s clear to me that dietary supplements play an important role in our lives as we strive to stay healthy.”